Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Marlins

-The Arizona Diamondbacks and Lourdes Gurriel Jr., who went 3-for-5 with a double, a home run and three RBI last time out, battle Trevor Rogers and the Miami Marlins at LoanDepot park, Friday at 6:40 PM ET.
+The Arizona Diamondbacks and Lourdes Gurriel Jr., who went 1-for-4 last time out, battle Braxton Garrett and the Miami Marlins at LoanDepot park, Saturday at 4:10 PM ET.

-He collected three RBI (going 3-for-5 with a double and a home run) in his previous game against the Brewers.

 Lourdes Gurriel Jr. Game Info & Props vs. the Marlins